Cost of living increase

 - look out for deals, and try and stock up when things are on offer if you can

-- buy hay / straw by the bail if possible – often a bail will only cist around £8 and will last for months longer than a small bag which may not be a dissimilar price
+- buy hay/straw by the bail if possible – often a bail will only cost around £8 and will last for months longer than a small bag which may not be a dissimilar price

-- Take children on free or cheap activities such as a nature walk, going to the woods, a park, building a den, growing plants, salads and vegetables in pots, or cooking together
+- take children on free or cheap activities such as a nature walk, going to the woods, or a park, building a den, growing plants, salads and vegetables in pots, or cooking together

-- Use social sites such as Facebook to look for free / cheap local events
+- use social media sites such as Facebook to look for free/cheap local events

 Christmas – prepare now

-- Apply for a Prescription Pre Payment Certificate – this is not means tested and anyone who receives more than one prescription per month is eligible https://www.gov.uk/get-a-ppc
+- apply for a Prescription Pre Payment Certificate – this is not means tested and anyone who receives more than one prescription per month is eligible

-- If you work from home, see if you are eligible to claim working from home expenses of £6 a week, including if you have had to work from home due to COVID-19 restrictions https://www.gov.uk/tax-relief-for-employees/working-at-home
+- if you work from home, see if you are eligible to claim working-from-home expenses of £6 a week, including if you have had to work from home due to COVID-19 restrictions

-- Check if you are eligible to claim tax relief for other work-related expenses https://www.gov.uk/tax-relief-for-employees:
+- check if you are eligible to claim tax relief for other work-related expenses:

 - uniforms, work clothing, tools, PPE